-- The skills for reading developh gut a give for encounter a book.
-This is driven by the quality of a parent's talk and the child's exposure to language and images. - Children need to hear lots of different talk; conversations, instructions, questions, suggestions.
+- The skills for reading develating the skills for reading the skills for readin - Children need to hear lots of different talk; conversations, instructions, questions, suggestions.
 They will spend time listening to others, they will absorb the talk around them, mimic it and practise making different sounds and using new words. - We have hundreds of toys and books to stimulate speaking as we try to make all our learning fun.